Solink Event Search interface

 CONTEXT

-Redesigned event search to give users greater freedom in searching their data, resulting in 11 percent increased engagement and improved self-service reporting.
+Redesigned event search to give users greater freedom in searching their data, resulting in 11% increased engagement and improved self-service reporting.

 My Role